bersama-systems/nelly/README.md

 inside their flagship product.
 Firms grow, add more products and services, break up monoliths, and pretty soon the organization finds itself in an unfavorable position of having to re-implement rate limits across multiple products, multiple services and multiple languages.
-Pushing rate limit to the "edge" layer, and giving it enough context to decision properly will allow uniform application of rates limits across all your products and services, and provide a central location for definition and configuration.
+Pushing rate limits to the "edge" layer, and giving it enough context to decision properly will allow uniform application of rate limits across all your products and services, and provide a central location for definition and configuration.
 This makes it easier for your IT administration, product organization, and business organization to collaborate and set the definitions in a common and clear pattern.

+## How to run Nelly to test it out

+### Prerequisistes
+1. Docker (for docker compose)
+2. A healthy understanding of service discovery
+3. A healthy understanding of Redis and how it can be used as a global caching data store
+4. A healthy understanding of nginx